Deacon Jerry Franze n Cathedral September 17, 2017

 We see it in today's Gospel,

-and we say it every time we pray the Our Father:
+say it every time we pray the Our Father:

 “Forgive us our trespasses